Training Volume Calculator

 Fill out the form to see your optimal training volume

-Most people need 10-20 sets per muscle group per week for optimal growth.
-The exact number depends on your training experience, recovery capacity, and goals.
+Most research suggests that 10–20 hard working sets per muscle group per week is a practical range for most people.
+The right number within that range depends on experience, recovery, exercise selection, and effort level.
 See our complete training volume guide for detailed recommendations.

 Research consistently shows that higher training volumes lead to greater muscle growth—up to a point.
 Beyond that point, you accumulate fatigue faster than you can recover, and progress stalls or reverses.
-The key is finding your personal "sweet spot."
+The key is finding a sustainable, productive volume range.
 Read more in our training volume guide.

 |---|---|---|---|